AILAB-CEFET-RJ/deracbot/README.md

 The DeracBot Project is a chatbot developed to assist students of CEFET-RJ (Maracanã Campus) in registering exemption requests for courses.
 The chatbot is integrated with various components and resources, including Node.js, Google Cloud Functions, Google Cloud Firestore, Google DialogFlow ES, and the Facebook infrastructure.

+## Java environment

+Ensure you have Java version 11 or greater installed on the hosting maching.

 ## Node.js environment

 In order to ensure that the correct dependencies are installed, one MAY chose to run the following [commands](https://firebase.google.com/docs/functions/get-started?hl=pt-br) inside the project's root directory: